 7. Her baby is at risk of going into foster care.

 If a woman or her baby tests positive for drugs at delivery, the hospital social worker is usually mandated to report this to child protective services.
 When this happens, the woman’s baby is at risk of going into foster care.
 Some women know that a positive drug test is inevitable because of drug use during pregnancy.
-In order to avoid foster care, they may make an adoption plan before delivery.
+In order to avoid foster care, they may make a plan before delivery to give a baby up for adoption.
 In this way, the baby will be discharged to the adoptive parents, not to foster care.